Patoche692/Patoche692/README.md

-# Patrick Attimont 👋
+# Hi 👋, I'm Patrick Attimont

-I'm an engineering student at Grenoble INP - Ensimag, passionate about games / apps development, split keyboards and Vim :)
+An engineering student at Grenoble INP - Ensimag, passionate about games / apps development, split keyboards and Vim :)

 ---